We’re sorry to hear that you’re unhappy,

 How do I make a complaint?

-There are several ways that you can make a complaint:
+There are several ways that you can do this:

 - Message us via your online account